Diet After Hiatus Hernia Surgery

 Laparoscopic Nissen fundoplication is a surgery used to treat chronic gastro-oesophageal reflux disease, chronic acid reflux, and hiatus hernia.
-A special Gerd diet for acid reflux is recommended for a smooth and healthy recovery after the surgery.
+A special GERD diet for acid reflux is recommended for a smooth and healthy recovery after the surgery.
 It allows your body to adjust, ensure the operation is booming, and avoid discomfort.
 Most people return to a regular diet about 4-5 weeks after surgery.

-Liquid diet: Patients who had undergone fundoplication surgery should follow a proper GERD diet for acid reflux.
+Patients who had undergone fundoplication surgery should follow a proper GERD diet for acid reflux.
 We usually advise our patients to undergo a liquid diet for the first week.
 There is a lot of handling of the food pipe and stomach during the surgery.
 A liquid diet does ensure easy swallowing of food till the swelling subsides and allows easy passage of solids.
-Examples of liquids include:

 - Water